University Aircraft Policy

 The insurance shall include the following:

-All insurance shall be provided by an insurer licensed/admitted in the state where the policy is issued and maintain minimum A.M.
-Best rating of “A” with minimum financial rating of “X”.
-A current and valid certificate of insurance showing all insurance requirements outlined above have been met\exceeded shall be provided to the University of Kansas prior to operations of the aircraft.
-(Insurance requirements listed above can change on a case by case basis with a risk analysis and waiver by the Director of Aviation Services after consultation with Director of Risk Management.)
+All insurance must be provided by an insurer licensed/admitted in the state where the policy is issued and a valid certificate of insurance evidencing all requirements outlined above must be provided to KU Aviation Services prior to operations of the aircraft.

 225 Strong Hall

 General Aviation: any non-commercial flight that falls within the parameters of this policy.

 02/08/2022: Updated Flight Request Form and corrected typo.

 01/20/2022: Revised to reflect operational updates and payment source changes; updated and expanded donor aircraft requirements for clarity; revised Pilot Requirements section with aviation-standard phraseology.

 01/31/2017: Policy expanded from campus specific to an all University policy; Pilot and Co-Pilot requirements updated; Flight request form updated; Changes approved by the Chancellor.

 08/23/2016: Updated Minimum Aircraft Requirements and Pilot Requirements sections.
 Policy formatting cleanup.